JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Total Siminars Test 1.md

 - Adding entries to the HOSTS files would work but this would need to be done on every workstation.
 - Adding WINS proxy is not an option since the WINS server is being taken out of the network.
 - Entering hostnames into the LMHOSTS file wouldn't do much because LMHOSTS is for NetBIOS resolution, not DNS.

+#

+## Attempt 3

+1. Which of the following would fall under licensed feature issues?

+- Ensuring that you can use OSPF on a non-Cisco router: OSPF is a Cisco routing protocol.
+OSPF needs licensing.

+Incorrect:
+- Ensuring that you can install more than a certain amount of Cisco Switches in your equipment rack: As long as you have the funds, you can purchase as many Cisco switch as you want.
+- Ensuring that you are paying the correct monthly fees for using DNS and DHCP within Microsoft Windows Server: There are no fees for DNS and DHCP, built in tools for Windows Servers.
+- Encuring that you when implementing BYOD policy, all employees sign the AUP (Acceptance User Policy): BYOD policy, employee must sign AUP but have nothing to do with licensing.

+#

+2. MU-MIMO is a feature of the 802.11ac wireless standard.
+What does it provide?

+- Simultaneous transmission to multiple users: MU in MU-MIMO stands for multiple users.

+Incorrect:
+- Maximum Unified signal is not real term
+- Multiple Antennas on the workstation wireless card: Multiple Antennas are required to achieve MU at the Access Point.
+Not Workstation.

+#

+3. Which layer of the OSI model ensures packets are delivered in sequence, error free, and without losses?

+- Transport Layer: Layer 4 handles the sequencing and error detection of the packet.

+#

+4. Which type of backup data contains customized settings for a router or switch?

+- Configuration: Configuration data is stored in a text file so settings can be quickly recovered.

+Incorrect:
+- State: State data would be convergence for a router, or Active Directory on a server.
+- Standard and System do not apply in this scenerio.

+#

+5. Which technique would be used to test the network security of a particular network by allowing it to accept security attacks?

+- Honeynet

+#

+6. Governments strictly regulate which bands, and which channels within each band, that Wi-Fi systems can use.
+What is this called?

+- Regulatory Impact: applies rather specifically to the channels in 2.4 GHz range and more generally to the other ranges.

+#

+7. Which table maps a destination MAC address to a port within a switch?

+- MAC address lookup table: maps destination MAC addresses to ports within a switch.

+Incorrect:
+- ARP cache table is found within a host, not a switch.
+- Nslookup is a tulity that maps DNS name against IP address.
+- DNS cache table hold DNS-to-IP mapping within a Windows host.

+#

+8. What kind of malicious attack creates a buffer overflow to prevent regular users from accessing a system?

+- DoS: Denial of Service attack typically involves overwhelming a system with low-level requests (like pings) so that the system doesn't have time or resources to respond to real user requests.

+Incorrect:
+- Blue Jacking: involves sending unsolicited messages over Bluetooth to device (mobile phone, laptop)
+- Man in the Middle: involves intercepting network traffic between 2 or more systems.
+- Netstat: What we use to tell us about the current sessions we have running on our computer.

+#

+9. Which type of contingency plan will detail risks to critical systems, cost to replace or repair such systems, and how to make those replacements or repairs happen in a timely fashion?

+- Business Continuity Plan: (BCP) helps organization to stay afloat by assessing the risk and cost.

+Incorrect:
+- Disaster recovery plan: plan in place in case a disaster occurs.
+- Recovery point objective: (RPO) sets a upper limit to how much lost data the organization can tolerant if it must restore from a backup.
+- Backup plan: General term.

+#

+10. What is the purpose of the MAC address table?

+- Table that stores all MAC addresses of each connected computer on the switch.

+#

+11. You just installed some new cable segments in the network.
+Which document would you update?

+- Wiring diagram: Show any number of types of wiring, to a detailed layout of the physical space with drops to each workstation and full cable runs.

+Incorrect:
+- Baseline: shows how a netowrk operates at optimum potential
+- Site survey: Used for wireless networks
+- Statement of work: Understanding of the work to be performed.

+#

+12. Which of the following is a valid IPv6 address?

+- FEDC:BA98:7654:3210:FEDC:BA98:7654:3210 : IPv6 each group is a hexadecimal between 0000 and FFFF.

+#

+13. Which routing protocol allows a gateway host to send its entire routing table to the next closest host?

+- RIP v2: Routing Information Protocol is oldest routing method used for dynamic routing.
+It said entire routing table would be sent indicates that it is a Distance Vector Routing Protocol not Link State Routing Protocol.

+Incorrect:
+- OSPF, IS-IS, EIGRP is all Link-State or Hybrid Routing Protocols.

+**Need to Remember what is the Routing protocols**

+#

+14. Which of the following Ethernet standards use UTP cable?
+(Select two.)

+- 100BASETX and 1000BASET

+#

+15. What is used to measure the relative signal strength coming out of a directional antenna, comparing the “strong” end signal with an omnidirectional antenna?

+- EIRP (Effective Isotropic Radiated Power)

+#

+16. You are looking to switch to a cloud-based storage service for the files in your organization.
+That means getting rid of the outdated storage server in your telecommunications room.
+What is the FIRST step to take when disposing of the hard drives in the old server?

+- Take the necessary steps to perform a full factory wipe on the drives: Factory wipe using the proper tools/services will ensure that all data is removed.

+Incorrect:
+- A simple format in Windows can leave remnants on the hard drives that can be recovered.
+- Hard drives should never just be thrown in the trash.
+- Dumpster divers can get them and find ways to recover them.
+You should research local ordinances, but not until you perform a factory wipe on the drives.

+#

+17. Which technology enables data to be transported over wiring that carries cable television signals?

+- DOCSIS (Data Over Cable Service Interface Specification)

+#

+18. A router sends a packet down a particular path that it thinks is correct, but the packet ends up back at a router that it already passed through.
+What is this called?

+- Routing loop

+#

+19. What technology passes IP data over home-entertainment-device interconnect cables?

+- Ethernet over HDMI: enable devices like televisions and video player to communicate using standard network protocols.

+Incorrect:
+- 10Base2: not an entertainment device interconnection cable.
+- Power lines are not entertainment device interconnection cable.
+- IEEE 1901 refers to Ethernet over home electrical wiring.

+#

+20. A private network has which of the following traits?

+- IP Addresses are not exposed to the Internet.

+#

+21. Which command will show you the name of the current system you are working on?

+- hostname

+#

+22. You have 20 new employees that need e-mail accounts.
+Which of the following protocols do you need to set up the e-mail accounts?
+(Select two.)

+- POP3 and SMTP: Post Office Protocol version 3 (POP3) for incoming e-mail and Simple Mail Transfer Protocol (SMTP) for outgoing e-mail are the two most common protocols you need to set up an e-mail account.

+Incorrect:
+- SNMP: enables communication with network devices such as a hub or router.
+- FTP: is for uploading and downloading files.
+- ICMP: is for error reporting.
+It is used in utilities such as ping.

+#

+23. Which command will display the current configuration for a switch?

+- Show Config: will provide status of all configuration.

+Incorrect:
+- show route: command displays every known connected and destination network.
+- show IP: command doesn't exist.
+- show interface: command displays the status of all network interfaces.

+#

+24. A router has not been configured properly, and as a result, packets are not reaching their destination.
+What could be the cause of this?

+- Missing Route: cause packets to not reach their destination.

+Incorrect:
+- route mismatch: is not the proper term for this.
+- Asymmetric routing: is when a packet takes one path to the destination but the response packet takes a different path.
+- routing loop: occurs when a packet takes a path that leads to a router it already visited.

+#

+25. Sherman has configured his network hosts to use DHCP.
+Now he wants to ensure that his users can use names like www.totalsem.com instead of IP addresses when using their Web browsers.
+He needs to install what kind of server?

+- DNS Server: (Domain Name Service) resolves domain names such as www.totalsem.com into IP addresses.

+Incorrect:
+- WINS (Windows Internet Name Service) provides a similar function, but only for NetBIOS names like SERVER1.
+- A DHCP server provides automatic TCP/IP configuration for nodes.
+- An FTP server provides remote uploading and downloading of files.